Syama Jataka

-Story

-Syama, the Buddha in a former life, was the only son of a blind hermit and his wife, who are entirely dependent on him for support.
-He attends to their needs with great devotion in an example of filial piety.

-One day, Syama goes to draw water at the river and is shot with an arrow by the King of Benares, who is out hunting.
-Owing to the king’s penitence and his parents’ sorrow Indra intervenes and allows Syama to be healed and his parents’ sight to be restored.
+Dukūlaka is identified with Kassapa, Pārikā with Bhaddā Kāpilānī, Piliyakkha with Ananda, Sakka with Anuruddha, and Bahusodarī with Uppalavannā.

 Similarity to Shravana story in the epic Ramayana

 The story of Syama is very similar to the story of Shravana in the Sanskrit epic Ramayana.
 Shravana's tale is about a pious son taking care of his blind parents, who gets killed while fetching water by a hunting king.
 But the endings are different, in Shravana's story, the king gets cursed by the blind parents who lost their son and serves as a backstory for the cause of the king's son Rama's exile and his journey, the epic poem Ramayana, whereas in Syama's story there is Indra's intervention, revival of Syama and restoration of his parent' sight.
-Based on the dates of Ramayana and Jataka tales and the highly similar narrative, it is possible that Syama Jataka was inspired by the Shravana's story.
+There is no definitive scholarly evidence on whether the Jataka inspired the story in the Ramayana or the other way around.
+It is possible that they both drew from existing pool of itinerant folkloric tradition that glorified virtues towards one's parents.